 Environments that Facilitate the Development of Antibiotic Resistance

-A high density of potential hosts for bacteria infection (lots of new people to infect).
+- A high density of potential hosts for bacteria infection (lots of new people to infect).

-The frequent and sustained use of antibiotics (consistent selective pressure).
+- The frequent and sustained use of antibiotics (consistent selective pressure).

-It is because of these factors that hospital acquired infections (HAIs) are often the most difficult types of infection to treat, because they are often highly resistant to standard antibiotic treatments.
+Hospital Acquired Infections (HAIs) are often the most difficult types of infection to treat because they are can be highly resistant to standard antibiotic treatments.
 Hospitals are a reservoir for antibiotic resistance, and in many cases are the primary source of antibiotic resistant bacteria in the surrounding population.
-In the US, and other highly developed countries, hospitals are reasonably sterile and there are a number of systems in place to prevent hospital acquired infections.
-In many other places, the conditions are not as sanitary and this encourages the transmission of disease from patient to patient in the hospital setting.
+In the United States, and other highly developed countries, hospitals are reasonably sterile and there are a number of systems in place to prevent hospital acquired infections.
+Despite these safeguards, HAIs are one of the leading causes of morbidity among patients admitted to hospitals in the United States.
+In many other countries hospital conditions are less sanitary, which encourages the transmission of disease from patient to patient.
 In hospitals that have a high rate of antibiotic use but poor sterility, the development of antibiotic resistant bacteria is accelerated.
-It is not a coincidence that outbreaks of highly antibiotic resistant bacteria, like drug resistant Staphylococcus aureus (MRSA and VRSA) and Mycobacterium tuberculosis(XDR-TB), often originate in hospitals in countries like South Africa and Russia.
+It is not a coincidence that outbreaks of virulent antibiotic-resistant bacteria, such as Multi-drug Resistant Staphylococcus Aureus (MRSA) and Mycobacterium tuberculosis(XDR-TB), often originate in hospitals in countries like South Africa and Russia.
 In these places and others like them, high patient density, poor sterility, HIV/AIDs (see below) and high antibiotic usage combine to drive the rapid evolution of drug resistant bacteria.

 Feedlots and Industrial Animal Farms

 Like highly unsanitary and overcrowded hospitals, the high level of antibiotic use in industrial animal farming drives the evolution of antibiotic resistance in bacteria.
 In addition, the sewage produced by these operations can contain significant levels of un-metabolized antibiotics.
-These residual antibiotics combined with the huge and diverse population of bacteria living in the untreated sewage encourages the transfer of antibiotic resistance among different species of bacteria.
-This can also cause the spread of antibiotic resistant bacteria to neighboring wildlife.
+These residual antibiotics combined with the huge and diverse population of bacteria living in the untreated sewage encourages the transfer of antibiotic resistance genes among different species of bacteria.
+Industrial animal farms can also cause the spread of antibiotic resistant bacteria to neighboring wildlife.
 It also partly explains why detectable levels of antibiotics are found in many rivers, lakes and other waterways.